Regularity for almost minimizers of a one-phase Bernoulli-type functional in Carnot Groups of step two: Lipschitz continuity of almost minimizers and proof of Theorem

-\begin{proof}[Proof of Theorem \ref{theor-Lipsch-contin-alm-minim}] In the light of Lemma \ref{remark-rescaling-almost minimizer-1}, up to a rescaling, we can assume that $u$ is an almost minimizer with constant which can be made arbitrarily small by an appropriate choice of $s>0$.
+\begin{proof}[Proof of Theorem \ref{theor-Lipsch-contin-alm-minim}] By virtue of Lemma \ref{remark-rescaling-almost minimizer-1}, up to rescaling, we can assume that $u$ is an almost minimizer with constant which can be made as small as we wish by a suitable choice of $s>0$.